-• The College of Engineering has a ZERO TOLERANCE penalty policy for late submission of all coursework and continuous assessment.
+- The Faculty has a ZERO TOLERANCE penalty for late submission of all continuous assessment. - All students must have the necessary Python programming experience.

-• Notes, worked examples and past exam papers for this module can be found on Canvas.

-• This module is assessed by a combination of examination and continual assessment.
-In order for the continual assessment marks to count, you must achieve at least 40% in the exam component.
-If you achieve less than 40% in the exam, then the module mark will be just the exam mark.

-EC MAT D a Taradanah ing Cara T
+EG-M47 Business Leadership for Engineers

+Lecturer(s): Dr A Munnangi, Dr AS Walters

+Format: Lectures/Workshops - 22 hours

+Open door tutorials/workshops - 8 hours

+Directed private study 70 hours

+Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions.

+Delivery Method: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning Platform for live and self-directed online activity, with live and self-directed on-campus activities each week.
+Students may also have the opportunity to engage with online versions of sessions delivered on-campus

+Combination of interactive lectures/workshops/case studies and self-study.

+Module Aims: At the end of this course students will be able to recognise and understand key characteristics of leadership as well as a wide range of strategic business skills, ideas and theories with emphasis on innovation and "entrepreneurial thinking" which is essential for the current multidisciplinary engineering environment.
+The course delivery integrates practical project work and academic rigour.

+Module Content: Workshop 1 - Introduction & Leadership Part 1

+Workshop 2 - Leadership Part 2

+Workshop 3 - Team Formation, Development and Communication

+Workshop 4 - Entrepreneurial Thinking

+Workshop 5 - Change Management

+Workshop 6 - Strategic Management

+Workshop 7 - Innovation and Business Thinking, Group Assignment Part 1

+Workshop 8 - Innovation and Business Thinking, Group Assignment Part 2

+Workshop 9 - Group Assignment Workshop

+Workshop 10 - Group Assignment Workshop

+Intended Learning Outcomes:

+Technical Outcomes

-17 Business Leadership for Engineers D Session: 2022/23 January-June ite Modules: A ite Modules: a): Dr A Munnangi, Dr AS Walters · · · · · · · · · · · · · · · · · · · Format: Lectures/Workshops - 22 hours Open door tutorials/workshops - 8 hours Directed private study 70 hours Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions. - fethod: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning or live and self-directed online activity, with live and self-directed on-campus activities each week.
-Studen may also h ave the opportunity to engage with online versions of sessions delivered on-campus Combinatio on of interactive lectures/workshops/case studies and self-study. ims: At the end of this course students will be able to recognise and understand key characteristics of as well as a wide range of strategic business skills, ideas and theories with emphasis on innovation and - eurial thinking" which is essential for the current multidisciplinary engineering environment.
-The course - tegrates practical project work and academic rigour. • ontent: Workshop 1 - Introduction & Leadership Part 1 2 - Leadership Part 2 - 3 - Team Formation, Development and Communication 4 - Entrepreneurial Thinking - 5 - Change Management - 6 - Strategic Management - 7 - Innovation and Business Thinking, Group Assignment Part 1 - 8 - Innovation and Business Thinking, Group Assignment Part 2 - 9 - Group Assignment Workshop - 10 - Group Assignment Workshop - Learning Outcomes: Technical ( ful completion of this module students will be expected, at threshold level, to be: rate an understanding of current leadership issues.
-Critically appraise theories and approaches to leadership same time reflect on personal leadership aspects. ge to assess the basic factors that must be considered for a business formation.
-Use of basic level strategy tion methods in order for an organisation to gain competitive advantage.
-Critically evaluate the rationale g methods for idea generation/innovation. - ireness of theoretical perspectives and approaches to change management in organisational environments. the relationship between the external context of an organisation and its internal context and their impact o its strategic - ate and appraise, entrepreneurial way of working, team development and communication skills are and appraise, entrepreneuriar way or working, team development and communication skills Accreditati on Outcomes (AHEP) - Investigat te and define the problem, identifying any constraints including environmental and sustainability - ; ethical, health, safety, security and risk issues; intellectual property; codes of practice and standards (D2)
+On successful completion of this module students will be expected, at threshold level, to be:

+- Demonstrate an understanding of current leadership issues.
+Critically appraise theories and approaches to leadership and at the same time reflect on personal leadership aspects. - Knowledge to assess the basic factors that must be considered for a business formation.
+Use of basic level strategy and innovation methods in order for an organisation to gain competitive advantage.
+Critically evaluate the rationale for utilising methods for idea generation/innovation. - Have awareness of theoretical perspectives and approaches to change management in organisational environments.
+Synthesise the relationship between the external context of an organisation and its internal context and their impact on its strategic direction. - Demonstrate and appraise, entrepreneurial way of working, team development and communication skills
-limitations; ethical, health, safety, security and risk issues; intellectual property; codes of practice and standards (D2) - Demonstrate the ability to generate an innovative design for products, systems, components or processes to fulfil new needs (D8m)

-- Knowledge and understanding of management and business practices, their limitations, and how these may be applied in the context of the particular specialisation, (ET3fl)

-- Awareness that engineering activities should promote sustainable development and ability to apply quantitative techniques where appropriate, (ET4fl)

-- Awareness of and ability to make general evaluations of risk issues in the context of the particular specialisation, including health & safety, environmental and commercial risk.
-(ET6fl)

-- Understanding of the key drivers for business success, including innovation, calculated commercial risks and customer satisfaction.
+- Investigate and define the problem, identifying any constraints including environmental and sustainability limitations; ethical, health, safety, security and risk issues; intellectual property; codes of practice and standards (D2) - Demonstrate the ability to generate an innovative design for products, systems, components or processes to fulfil new needs (D8m) - Knowledge and understanding of management and business practices, their limitations, and how these may be applied in the context of the particular specialisation, (ET3fl) - Awareness that engineering activities should promote sustainable development and ability to apply quantitative techniques where appropriate, (ET4fl) - Awareness of and ability to make general evaluations of risk issues in the context of the particular specialisation, including health & safety, environmental and commercial risk.
+(ET6fl) - Understanding of the key drivers for business success, including innovation, calculated commercial risks and customer satisfaction.
 (ET7m)

-Assessment: Group Work - Coursework (80%) Coursework 1 (20%)
+Assessment: Group Work - Coursework (80%)